Long Term Care Report

 via secure video link

-Face to face mental capacity assessments are always going to be best practice.
+Face to face assessments are always going to be best practice.
 However, in those instances where this is not feasible, we offer a safe, secure and professional online mental capacity assessment via our integrated telehealth service.

-As with our face to face assessments, our qualified experienced and registered Social Workers complete all of our telehealth mental capacity assessments.
+As with our face to face assessments, our qualified experienced and registered Social Workers complete all of our telehealth assessments.
 We provide a relaxed and informal approach to ensure you have the best opportunity and help in making decisions.